Tom Holland Addresses Spider-Man Debacle At Disney’s D23 Expo

 It’s been quite the week for Marvel Studios, and it’s not just because of the massive announcements arriving at Disney’s D23 Expo this weekend.
-Earlier this week it was revealed that Sony Pictures Entertainment would be ending its deal with Marvel Studios regarding the use of Spider-Man in MCU films.
-Negotiations couldn’t be met between the two studios, with Sony ultimately deciding to pull the web-slinger from the superhero movie juggernaut, meaning there will be no more of Tom Holland’s Spidey in the MCU… for now.
+Earlier this week, it was revealed that Sony Pictures Entertainment would be ending its deal with Marvel Studios regarding the use of Spider-Man in MCU films.
+Negotiations couldn’t be met between the two studios, with Sony ultimately deciding to pull the web-slinger from the superhero movie juggernaut, meaning there will be no more of Tom Holland’s Spidey in the MCU — for now.

 Spider-Man was not scheduled to be discussed at the D23 Expo this weekend, especially since the superhero had the last film release in the MCU.
-Holland was in attendance at D23, however, to promote his new animated film Onward with fellow Marvel buddy Chris Pratt.
-While the cast was on stage discussing their new film, Holland briefly addressed the drama between Marvel and Sony, giving fans a little something extra according to Variety.
+Holland was in attendance at D23, however, to promote his new animated film, Onward, with fellow Marvel buddy Chris Pratt.
+While the cast was on stage discussing their new film, Holland briefly addressed the drama between Marvel and Sony, giving fans a little something extra, according to Variety.

 “It’s been a crazy week, and I love you all from the bottom of my heart, and I love you 3000,” Holland said at the brief panel.